Choosing the right type of MBA program can be key to reaching your career goals. Here's how to figure out if an Executive MBA is right for you.

 The differences between EMBAs and MBAs mainly lie in the program structure, the student profile, and the tuition.
 Let’s break those down further.

-Executive MBA | Full-Time MBA | |
+| Executive MBA | Full-time MBA | |

-Typical program length | 2 years | 2 years |
+| Typical program length | two years | two years |

-Typical schedule | Friday evenings and/or weekends | Full time |
+| Typical schedule | Friday evenings and/or weekends | Full time |

-Concentrations | Typically not required and sometimes unavailable, some programs offer limited elective options that allow students to build their own specialization | Many programs offer or require majors or specializations in areas such as accounting, economics, finance, healthcare, marketing, operations, or strategy |
+| Concentrations | Typically not required and sometimes unavailable, some programs offer limited elective options that allow students to build their own specialization | Many programs offer or require majors or specializations in areas such as accounting, economics, finance, health care, marketing, operations, or strategy |

 EMBA and MBA programs typically fit the same amount of coursework into the same two-year span.
 One major difference is in the delivery of that coursework.